Compare Glorious Model O3 vs Logitech G502 X Plus

 Product 1: Glorious Model O3

-MMO suitability was weakly supported and negative, with one reviewer saying the mouse did not add enough side buttons for that audience.
+MMO suitability was questioned because the mouse did not add the extra side buttons that MMO-focused users might expect.

 Product 2: Logitech G502 X Plus